kosson/ojs-tools/ojsxml/README.md

 11 Mar, 2025

-- ojsxml README has been completed with the necessary steps to be taken in order to import the XML file in OJS.
+- ojsxml README has been completed with the necessary steps to be taken in order to import the XML file in OJS;
+- fixed generating the cover of the issue.
+It was not available and the function `writeIssueCover` is missleading, so renamed to `writeArticleCover`.
+A new `writeIssueCover` function created (see IssuesXmlBuilder.php FIXME).